-TripAdvisor also ranked the Museum in the fourth position in a list of 95 Hanoi attractions.
+> TripAdvisor ranked the Museum in the 4th position of 95 Hanoi attractions list.

 Vietnam Museum of Ethnology is a convergence of cultures and a scientific ethnological center.

 Being a member of the National Centre for Social Sciences and Humanities, the museum participates in various undertakings.

 Technical lab in the Museum of Ethnology Hanoi

 The museum boasts more than 15.000 artifacts

 Approximately 40.000 photographs and many audio-visual tapes

 Many collections of high cultural value are exhibited and preserved by the museum.

 The exhibition building was designed based on the idea of the architect Ha Duc Linh, a Tay minority, in the shape of a Đong Son drum.